Tips and Suggestions

 Use Simple Clear Language

-Simple explanations like “Thanks to Token Metrics for the free trial” are often enough if placed in a way that is hard to miss.
+Simple explanations like “Thanks to Token Metrics for the inexpensive trial of their service” are often enough if placed in a way that is hard to miss.

 So are terms like “advertisement,” “ad,” and “sponsored.”